ruhoh/ruhoh.com/_pages/usage/index.md

 icon : icon-star
 ---

-# New Blog

-The easiest way to start your ruhoh blog is to clone the ruhoh blog scaffold as outlined on the [homepage](/).
-Do that know if you haven't already.

-# Localhost
+# Development Setup

+Your ruhoh blog is meant to be developed and previewed on your local machine.
+Currently the ruhoh beta only supports ruby.

 ## Ruby

-Running your Ruhoh static blog in ruby is as easy as installing the Ruhoh gem.
+Install the ruhoh gem to parse your blog using ruby.
 The ruhoh gem depends on:

 - **rack** - for web-server integration
 - **directory\_watcher** - for watching files for updates in realtime.